Intensive English Program Student Handbook

 Do I need health insurance?

 Yes.
 Every student taking classes on the campus of the University of Illinois at Chicago is required to have medical coverage.
-You can either buy Tutorium health insurance or show proof of other comparable coverage.
-If you buy different coverage, make sure that it covers at least sickness and injury up to $50,000.
-See Chapter 4 for more details.
+You will need to show proof of other comparable coverage.
+When you buy different coverage, make sure that it covers at least sickness and injury up to $50,000.
+See Chapter 4: Healthcare and Medical Insurance for more details.

 Where can I go to check my e-mail?